 Curls can come in many forms, some tight and some loose.
 The density of your hair will also play a factor in the product used and styles achieved.
 Some time and effort have been spent on this medium cut on thick curls.
 To keep your hair in place, avoid using a brush on curls like this as over-brushing will cause frizz.
 I would recommend using a mousse or curling cream while your hair is damp and leave it to dry naturally.

 Mullets are on trend again, and modern takes on the style appear more and more.
-This modern short mullet with a tousled top is a good example.
+This modern short mullet with a tousled top is a good example of curly haircuts for men.
 The sides have been taken shorter around the ears and some length in the back.
 Normally I wouldn’t recommend using a brush, but to achieve this finish, you will need one.
 Shampoo your hair so it’s easier to style.
 Dry some holding spray into your hair scrunching the top.
 Then, apply the styling product and brush both sides of the back into the center.

 Even loose curls can be styled to make the most of them, and these natural soft curls on thin hair are a formal example.
 This style is a modern take on the classic crop.
 It has been styled forward in the same way and the curls are manipulated to sit softly on the forehead.
 If you want a softer finish then a lighter product like a volume spray will work.
 Finish off with a light styling cream that will give you a lighter finish.